AtesComp/rdf-transform/README.md

 #### Linux
 RDF Transform has been tested against OpenRefine 3.5.2 and above on a modern Debian-based OS (Ubuntu derivative) using Chrome.
 In general, use the latest OpenRefine release with the latest RDF Transform extension release.

+RDF Transform requires Java 11 to 21.
 Use the Linux distributions preferred package manager to ensure--at a minimum--that a Java 11 JRE version is installed.
+* Check your java version with `java -version`
-RDF Transform requires Java 11 to 21.
-Use a java version manager, such as `update-java-alternatives` to ensure a working default Java version is used.
+* Use a java version manager, such as `update-java-alternatives` to ensure a working default Java version is used.

 See [Java, JDKs, and JREs](#java-jdks-and-jres) below.